jawah/niquests/docs/user/advanced.rst

 The socket path preserves the native urllib3.future transport model.
 Its practical properties include:

-* DNS and connection establishment occur through WASI sockets.
+- DNS and connection establishment occur through WASI sockets.
-* Sessions pool and reuse connections and can multiplex HTTP/2 streams.
+- Sessions pool and reuse connections and can multiplex HTTP/2 streams.
-* HTTP version controls, source addresses, custom resolvers, proxies, WebSocket, SSE, response trailers, and connection metadata remain available when their own dependencies and permissions are present.
+- HTTP version controls, source addresses, custom resolvers, proxies, WebSockets, SSE, response trailers, and connection metadata remain available when their own dependencies and permissions are present.
-* TLS executes inside the component through Rustls.
+- TLS executes inside the component through Rustls.
 Certificate bundles, client certificates, and verification policy therefore belong to the guest rather than the host HTTP service.
-* Pool sizing and keep-alive settings consume component resources and can increase the number of simultaneously open host sockets.
+- Pool sizing and keep-alive settings consume component resources and can increase the number of simultaneously open host sockets.

 WIT HTTP